Skip to main content

 • White pepper, to taste

 1. Preheat the oven to 350 degrees Fahrenheit.
-For the meatloaf, combine the breadcrumbs and milk, and set aside.
+Combine the breadcrumbs and milk for the meatloaf and set aside.

 2. Combine the sauce ingredients and set aside.

-3. In a medium mixing bowl, combine ground beef, onion, bell pepper, egg, breadcrumb mix and ½ of the sauce.
-Grease a loaf pan and place loaf in pan.
-Pour remaining sauce on top of the meatloaf.
+3. In a medium mixing bowl, combine ground beef, onion, bell pepper, egg, breadcrumb mix and half of the sauce.
+Grease a loaf pan and place the loaf in a pan.
+Pour the remaining sauce on top of the meatloaf.

-4. Bake at 350 F for about an hour or until you reach an internal temperature of 165 F and the meatloaf has browned.
+4. Bake at 350 degrees Fahrenheit for about an hour or until it reaches an internal temperature of 165 degrees Fahrenheit and the meatloaf has browned.

 5. Meanwhile, prepare the crispy onion straws.
-Mix flour and dry ingredients, set aside.
+Mix the flour and dry ingredients and set aside.
 Mix buttermilk and hot sauce (use more hot sauce if desired) and set aside.

 6. Thinly slice yellow onions in rounds and dredge in flour mixture, then in buttermilk mixture, then back in dry mixture.

-7. Fill a shallow pot 1/3 full with canola oil.
-Fry at 350 F for two minutes or until golden brown.
-Place on paper towel-lined plate to drain.
+7. Fill a shallow pot one-third full with canola oil.
+Fry at 350 degrees Fahrenheit for 2 minutes or until golden brown.
+Place on a paper towel-lined plate to drain.
 Season with salt immediately and set aside until ready to serve.

 8. While the meatloaf continues to cook, prepare the mashed potatoes.
-Cut the top of the head of garlic, wrap in tinfoil and roast in a 350 F oven until fragrant, about 30 minutes.
-When finished squeeze garlic pulp out of head and set aside in a separate bowl (note: for extra flavor reserve garlic shell/paper and add to cream and herb mixture below).
+Cut the top of the head of garlic, wrap in tinfoil and roast in a 350 degrees Fahrenheit oven until fragrant, about 30 minutes.
+When finished, squeeze garlic pulp out of the head and set aside in a separate bowl (Note: For extra flavor reserve garlic shell/paper and add to cream and herb mixture below).

-10. To cook the potatoes, add potatoes to a pot and cover with water.
-Add 2-3 tbsp of salt and taste the water for seasoning; it should taste reminiscent of light seawater.
+10. To cook the potatoes, add the potatoes to a pot and cover with water.
+Add 2-3 tablespoons of salt and taste the water for seasoning; it should taste reminiscent of light seawater.
 Bring to a light boil and cook until just tender.
-Drain potatoes and put back in the still hot pot to get rid of the last of the water.
+Drain potatoes and put them back in the still hot pot to get rid of the last of the water.

-11. Add the .5 lb. cold butter and garlic pulp into a mixing bowl.
+11. Add the 1/2 pound of cold butter and garlic pulp into a mixing bowl.
 Working as fast as possible, push the hot potatoes through a potato ricer in small batches and into the mixing bowl.
 The ricer helps create a wonderfully fluffy, soft texture, but a potato masher will work just fine.

-12. Strain cream through a fine mesh strainer into another mixing bowl, discarding the herbs and garlic shell.
-Pour one fourth to half of the mixture over potato mixture.
+12. Strain cream through a fine-mesh strainer into another mixing bowl, discarding the herbs and garlic shell.
+Pour one-fourth to half of the mixture over the potato mixture.
 Fold potatoes, butter, cream and garlic until combined.
-Add more butter and/or cream to reach preferred consistency and flavor.
+Add more butter and/or cream to reach the preferred consistency and flavor.
 Taste and adjust with salt and pepper if needed.

 13. Plate mashed potatoes and top with sliced meatloaf and crispy onions.
 Enjoy!